notescs/notescs.github.io/content/posts/0010-count-no-of-substring-with-only-1s.md

 description: "Given a binary string, count no of substrings with only 1's."
 ---

 Given a binary string, count no of substrings with only 1's.
+Since the resulting count can be huge, return it modulo $10^9 + 7$.

 **Example**: